The 6 Critical Differences Between Classical Feng Shui and Western Black Feng Shui | Confessions of a Former Black Hat Practitioner

 Feng shui is a dynamic living energy that shifts and changes with the months and year.
 That’s why there is so much emphasis on the annual feng shui, that details about each year – whether it’s a rooster, dog, or boar – play a role in the energies that occur during the year and that act differently upon your home, you and everyone in your home.

 When I started as a feng shui practitioner, I began with Black Hat because that was the only information available in 1988 that I could find.
 While easy to apply, it helped me to get some results, yet other results eluded me.
-Not only that, but I actually had some very bad outcomes from some of the recommendations of Black Hat.
+Not only that, but I had some bad outcomes from some of the recommendations of Black Hat.
 I used the mirror behind my stove technique and my husband and I argued like there was no tomorrow.
-I also hung up a bagua mirror that pointed toward an annoying neighbor.
+I also hung up a bagua mirror that pointed toward an annoying neighbor, and it backfired on me, with their dog attacking my husband and me.

-That’s when I decided to learn classical feng shui and go overseas for training, and once I did, the results were astounding — and rather than placed in harm’s way — I was removed from it.
+That’s when I decided to learn classical feng shui and go overseas for training, and once I did, the results were astounding.
+My husband and I climbed the career ladder high enough I eventually left my job and started working full time in feng shui.